Receiving your e-Bill

 Box A Permits the student to transfer an amount representing a recognized parental contribution to the child's education (reduced by 80% of the student’s net income for the year) to either or both of their parents.
 Box A is only completed for full-time studies that corresponds to the student’s situation:

-Box B Reports tuition and other eligible fees (in 2013 eligible amount was allocated to Box B1 and B2 depending on the rate of the eligible tax credit related to a particular period of time).
+Box B Reports tuition and other eligible fees (for those still accessing receipts from 2013: in 2013 eligible amount was allocated to Box B1 and B2 depending on the rate of the eligible tax credit related to a particular period of time).

 Medical Insurance Receipt – This slip is produced as confirmation of amounts paid for Health and Dental insurance charged by either the University, or on behalf of your student society.
 It may be added to other medical expenses you may have in the submission of your income tax return.